Do you accept insurance?

 As a monitrice for the birth, we act as sort of hybrid between doula and midwife; we provide midwifery care (such as monitoring vitals and heart tone checks) during labor at home and then stay with you as skilled labor support upon arrival at the hospital and through the birth, and then continue postpartum care at when you go home from the hospital.

 It's always a delight when the whole family is there to welcome the new baby.
 Some people can't relax with their toddler looking on, for others, having their older child or children with them is a comfort and joy.

 How do we find community?

-I belong to the Bay Area Homebirth Collective, which periodically hosts events for clients of member midwives.
-The collective organizes a postpartum group which meets every Friday.
+We belong to the Bay Area Homebirth Collective, which periodically hosts events for clients of member midwives.
+The collective organizes a free postpartum group which meets every Friday.